beanumber/etl/README.md

 etl_cleanup.etl_pkgname()
 ```

 All of these functions must take and return an object of class `etl_pkgname` that inherits from `etl`.
-Please see the [`airlines`](https://github.com/beanumber/airlines) package for an example.
+Please see the packages listed below for examples.

 Use other ETL packages
 ----------------------